pugazenthi002/imd-grd-python/README.md

 3.GUI library PySimpleGUI for easy user interface
     pip3 install pysimplegui

- **you can download all libraries with single command :- "pip3 install -r requirements.txt"**
+ **you can download all libraries with single command :- "pip3 install -r requirements.txt" or "pip install -r requirements.txt"**

  **(Don't change any of the file or folder names)**